-In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2admin) or Jazz for Service Management (for example smadmin), and adminusesword is the password that is associated with adminuser.
+In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2admin) or Jazz for Service Management (for example smadmin), and adminpassword is the password that is associated with adminuser.

-This command creates the compressed file WebSphereConfig_year-month-day.zip in the WebSphere Directory\bin directory.
+This command creates the compressed file WebSphereConfig_year-monthday.zip in the WebSphere_Directory\bin directory.

-- On AIX or Linux operating systems, run the following command: WebSphere_Directory/bin/backupConfig.sh -username adminuser -password adminpassword -nostop - In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2inst1) or Jazz for Service Management (for example smadmin), and adminpassword is the password that is associated with adminuser.
+On AIX or Linux operating systems, run the following command: WebSphere_Directory/bin/backupConfig.sh -username adminuser -password adminpassword -nostop b.
+Back up the soap.client.props file for the IBM Spectrum Control instance of WebSphere Application Server.

+In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2inst1) or Jazz for Service Management (for example smadmin), and adminpassword is the password that is associated with adminuser.

-This command creates the compressed file WebSphereConfig_year-month-day.zip in the WebSphere_Directory/bin directory.
+This command creates the compressed file WebSphereConfig_year-monthday.zip in the WebSphere_Directory/bin directory.